-For how much long do you have to “suffer” or how bad do you need to feel to look for psychological aid?
+For how much longer do you have to “suffer” or how bad do you need to feel to look for psychological aid?

 Since I was 19 years old I’ve gotten help from professionals who aided me in overcoming several things, and turning into the person that I am today.

-Looking backwards, I can see how much I have grown as a person, and how they helped me find my way, when I felt lost.
+Looking backward, I can see how much I have grown as a person, and how they helped me find my way, when I felt lost.

 With this article I’d like to change the way in which you see psychological help, and for you to notice that you can resort to it when you need it without coming up with a thousand excuses, that keep you stranded and don’t let you advance.

 Why don’t you seek psychological aid?